Skip Breadcrumb and go to Article Content

 All referrals begin at Health Sciences North as the lead agency, and services are delivered through a number of partner agencies across the Northeast to keep care closer to home.

 Support will range from self-led tools (with support from a coach) to weekly, one-on-one or group therapy sessions.
 Treatment is matched to the level of care that best meets your needs, in person or virtually.
-These include:
+For more information on these offerings visit neosp.ca

 CBT helps you look at how your thoughts, emotions and actions are related.
 You learn practical skills to reduce your symptoms, enhance your strengths, and improve your quality of life.